wenwu-tang/agentlcm/README.md

 # AgentLCM: Agent-based Land Change Modeling
 AgentLCM is an agent-based model for the simulation of land use and land cover change.
-AgentLCM is based on the modification of GAIASP: GAIA Simulation Package (GAIA: Geographically Aware Intelligent Agents; Tang 2008)
+AgentLCM is based on the modification of GAIASP: GAIA Simulation Package (GAIA: Geographically Aware Intelligent Agents; Tang 2008).
+AgentLCM is written in C++ programming language.

+Please see HERE for an ODD (Overview, Design concept, Details; see Grimm et al. 2010) protocol of AgentLCM developed for the land change simulation of a large watershed in North Carolina, USA.

 ## Associated Publication: